alinebezzoco/countries-list/README.md

 ## Countries List

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and Apollo Client.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How to run this project